SDA-SE/sda-dropwizard-commons/sda-commons-server-morphia/README.md

 # SDA Commons Server Morphia

-The module [`sda-commons-server-morphia`](./sda-commons-server-morphia/README.md) is used to work with MongoDB using [Morphia](https://github.com/MorphiaOrg).
+The module [`sda-commons-server-morphia`](./README.md) is used to work with MongoDB using [Morphia](https://github.com/MorphiaOrg).

 ## Usage

 ### Initialization

-The [`MorphiaBundle`](./src/main/java/org/sdase/commons/server/morphia/MorphiaBundle.java) should be added as field in the application class instead of being anonymously added in the initialize method like other bundles of this library.
-Implementations need to refer to the instance to get access to the `Datastore`.
+The [`MorphiaBundle`](./src/main/java/org/sdase/commons/server/morphia/MorphiaBundle.java) should be added as a field in the application class instead of being anonymously added in the initialize method like other bundles of this library.
+Implementations need to refer to the instance to access the `Datastore`.

 The Dropwizard applications config class needs to provide a [`MongoConfiguration`](./src/main/java/org/sdase/commons/server/morphia/MongoConfiguration.java).